makubacki/tianocore.github.io/Automatic-Pull-Request-Reviewer-Details.md

 ### A Reviewer is not a Collaborator

 A GitHub user can only be added as a reviewer if they are a collaborator in the repository.
 This is true regardless of this workflow.
-If a reviewer is found that is not a collaborator the following comment will be posted in the pull request and reviewers will not be added.
+If a reviewer is found that is not a collaborator, the following comment will be posted in the pull request and reviewers will not be added.
+The list of GitHub usernames shown in the comment is the total list of which one or more may not be collaborators.

 ![image](https://github.com/user-attachments/assets/c91ea771-d6fe-4d70-b2e7-66cd1b71e4cd)